dmitryweiner/web-lectures/src/Vue.md

 import {render, fireEvent} from '@testing-library/vue';
 import Component from './Component.vue';
 test('increments value on click', async () => {
-    // The render method returns a collection of utilities to query your component. const {getByText} = render(Component);
+    const {getByText} = render(Component);
-    // getByText returns the first matching node for the provided text, and
-    // throws an error if no elements match or if more than one match is found. getByText('Times clicked: 0');
+    getByText('Times clicked: 0');
     const button = getByText('increment');
-    // Dispatch a native click event to our button element. await fireEvent.click(button);
+    await fireEvent.click(button);
     await fireEvent.click(button);
     getByText('Times clicked: 2');